GreenFlag31/pdf-to-image-generator/README.md

 new PDFToPNGConversion(filePath, options);

 /**
  * Get the PDF document.
 Usefull if you want to know some information about the PDF before doing the conversion.
-The result will then be cached.
  * @returns Promise<pdfApiTypes.PDFDocumentProxy>
  */
 async getPDFDocument();